Dashboard Member settings

 • minor negligence or substandard work

-How to dismiss someone for gross misconduct
+How to dismiss an employee for gross misconduct

 It's important to ensure that you only consider summary dismissal for gross misconduct where this is a reasonable and proportionate response in the circumstances.
 Furthermore, you should follow the correct procedure (see above) and allow the employee to respond to any allegations.